jodoll/avbus_protocol/README.md

 ### Data
 The data section of each frame consists of 8 bits.
-The first four for the Device and the other four for the command.
+It seems like the first 3 Bits define the device and the remaining ones the command.

+> WARNING:
+>
+> The commands never overlap so maybe it's just a coincidence that the devices start with the same 3 bits.
+> On top of that, some commands for TV that should be sent aren't.
+> Some investigation is needed whether they may be sent on the EasyBus.

 Let's take the following capture of the `Amp | Volume Down` command as an example: